thiwaK/preferred-gpu-changer/README.md

 * It searches for the application name within the registry values and checks the GPU preference associated with it.

 The possible GPU preference values are:
+- `GpuPreference=0`: Let Windows Choose
-- `GpuPreference=1`: Integrated GPU
+- `GpuPreference=1`: Power Saving GPU
-- `GpuPreference=2`: Discrete GPU
+- `GpuPreference=2`: High Performance GPU

 If no preference is found, it defaults to `GpuPreference=0`, which means the system chooses automatically.

 Once the current GPU setting is retrieved, the application sets the new GPU preference by adding a new registry entry or modifying the existing one.
 After updating the GPU preference, the application is then launched.
-Once the application closes, the original GPU setting is restored to its previous state.

 ---
 ### ⚙️ Getting Started